Canine Cognitive Disorder

 - Inability to recognize familiar objects or people

 Unfortunately, there is no single diagnostic test for CCD.
-Your veterinarian will perform a complete physical exam and take a thorough history of your pooch.
+Your veterinarian will perform complete physical and neurologic exams and take a thorough history of your pooch.
 They most likely will recommend diagnostic tests to confirm the cause of his symptoms.
 These diagnostic tests also serve as a preventive care screening, which can help to detect other diseases in their earlier stages that might have similar signs.

 These diagnostic tests may include: